 Tip: For theatre or music productions you will often want just the video image - not the audio.
 To mute the audio select Audio Device 'Mute Audio' as explained above.

-This section describes the properties available for handling videos.
+This section describes the properties available for handling video files.
 For details of properties available for handling image files, see Still Images.
 For details of properties available for handling video capture, see Video Capture.

 Video/Image File: This field is common to both videos and still images, and if the type of file selected here determines how the remainder of this section is displayed, ie for video or for still image.
 The field contains the name of the image file to be displayed.
 The ... (browse) button can be used to locate the required file.
 Most file formats are supported, including AVI, WMV, MPEG, MPG and MP4.
 Please contact us if you have a format that will not play.
 Note that the choice of Video Renderer may affect what can be played.
 (For still image formats, see Still Images.)